 The LMP does not specify front, rear, and side setbacks for the project site.
 As a result, the applicable Residential Multi-Family 2 (RMF-2) standards apply.
 The RMF-2 setback standards are a 25-foot front setback, 20-foot rear setback, and 10-foot side setback.
-The front setback has been applied to the southern property line as it is where the primary access to the project site will be taken through the existing Obsidian Development (the project is required to be annexed into the Obsidian HOA).
-The rear setback has been applied to the northern property line, and the side setbacks to the east and west sides of the property.
+The lot has been determined to be a through lot.
+As a result, the front setback has been applied to both the northern and southern property lines as primary access to the project site will be taken through Callahan Way to north and the existing Obsidian Development to the south (pending approval from the existing HOAs).
+The side setbacks have been applied to the east and west sides of the property, and there is no rear setback.